oracle/graal/docs/reference-manual/graalvm-updater.md

 Consider the following aspects:

-* The `.gu/config` file can only be read by `gu` and cannot be used to access any user data or modify these.
+* A single download token is associated with a single email address.
+* If you use the same email address to download a GraalVM Enterprise artifact from another computer, the existing download token will become invalid.
 * You can transfer a download token to another computer, `gu` will accept it.
-* If you use another email address to download a GraalVM Enterprise artifact on the same computer, the existing download token will be overwritten, unless you specify another storage location.
-* If you use the same email address to download a GraalVM Enterprise artifact from another computer, the the existing download token will become invalid.
 * You will be asked to re-accept the license only if the license text changed.

 The following commands can help you manage a download token: